kawaicheung/naming-things/manuscript/01_Intro.md

 Here's a little insight into what I'm thinking about when I write code.

 So, I'm working on--what I'll call for now--a data migration feature.
 It's for a brand new version of an issue tracking and customer support tool called DoneDone.
 For the past handful of years, I've been its sole developer.
-Being the lone developer on a product for that long has some drawbacks, but for someone like me, I crave this kind of quiet, sustained work--like a scupltor chiseling away endlessly at a large piece of stone.
+Being the lone developer on a product for this long has some drawbacks, but for someone like me, I crave this kind of quiet, sustained work--like a scupltor chiseling away endlessly at a large piece of stone.

 The goal of this feature is to give our customers an easy way to bring their existing data over from the old version of DoneDone (which we call _Classic_) over to this new version.
-I wish I could tell you the process is a simple mapping of database tables and columns from Classic over to the new version, but it's not.
+I wish I could tell you this is a simple mapping of database tables and columns from Classic over to the new version, but it's not.
 The new DoneDone is markedly different than its predecessor: Some data maps simply, other data requires some massaging, and some stuff simply can't be mapped at all.

 For the next six days, I work away at this feature--the whole bit.
 I develop a screen to sign in to the old system, one to let users choose the projects they want to move over, and one to see the progress of their migration request.
 On the backend, I work on a number of database updates to store these requests.
 I then write an out-of-band service that picks up these requests to perform the dirty work of moving this data over cleanly.
 There are other tangential pieces I build along the way, like emailing the requester when the migration is complete and broadcasting error notifications.